 Prosciutto is a cured Italian ham famous for its salty flavor and delicate texture.
-It is a great addition to a charcuterie board and features in many traditional Italian dishes such as pasta sauces, risotto, and many more you might also find it on a charcuterie board.
+Used in Italian dishes such as pasta sauces, risotto, and many more you might also find it on a charcuterie board.
 In this article, you will find a suitable substitute for prosciutto for any recipe.

 In Italy, there are two kinds of prosciutto.
 Prosciutto Cotto is just like American cooked ham.
 It is milder and softer.
 Prosciutto Crudo is cured ham and what is most commonly known as prosciutto in stores outside of Italy.